 Or that Prismacolor pencils were wax-based or that there oil-based pencils existed.

 I used what I had and what I had wouldn’t allow me to add highlights over everything else.
 Usually because there was already too much pigment and wax on the paper by then, but also because all colored pencils are more or less translucent.
 Lighter colors simply disappear when applied over dark colors.

 So I constantly created colored pencil artwork with few or no bright highlights.

 And I hated them!

 I eventually began outlining highlights during the drawing process.
 It was much easier to work around highlights if I knew in advance where they were.
 It’s still all-too-easy to layer color over the highlights, but it happens much less frequently than it used to.

 I’ve also started outlining shadows, as the drawing at the right shows.
 The heaviest lines are the outside edges.
 I use a medium weight dotted line to define the strongest shadows and a light, dotted or broken line to outline highlights.
-Those lines are all transferred when the drawing is transferred, so I have a clear map for developing highlights and shadows.
+I transfer all those lines, and they provide a clear map for developing highlights and shadows.